md-sarowar-alam/single-server-3tier-webapp-github-actions/GITHUB_ACTIONS_SETUP.md

 3. Click on the running workflow "Deploy to AWS EC2"
 4. Watch the deployment progress in real-time

-The first deployment will take **5-10 minutes** as it installs all software.
+The first deployment will take **3-5 minutes** as it installs NVM, Node.js, PM2, and Nginx.

 ### Step 6: Verify Deployment